From Cells to the Stars

 The first woman in the world to design, build, and fly an airplane was Irish.

 On an August morning in 1910 what sounded more like a large-scale catfight than an engine, revved in Randallstown, Co.
 Antrim in Northern Ireland.
-Lilian Bland gave it a little more gas and Mayfly moved forward, faster and little faster, until it lifted itself off the grassy track and rose up into the air.
+Lilian Bland gave it a little more gas and the Mayfly moved forward, faster and little faster, until it lifted itself off the grassy track and rose up into the air.
 Giving it a few more tries that day, she grinned from ear to ear.
-She had done it.
-She would always know she was the first woman in Ireland to fly an airplane and the first woman in the world to design and build one.
+She had done it!
+She was the first woman in Ireland to fly an airplane and the first woman in the world to design, build, and fly one.

-And when her uncle sent her a postcard picturing Louis Blériot’s aeroplane that had crossed the English Channel in July 1909, she looked up at the seagulls she was photographing in Scotland that day and decided what her next project would be.
+And when her uncle sent her a postcard picturing Louis Blériot’s aeroplane that had crossed the English Channel in July 1909, she remembered the seagulls she had photographed in Scotland and decided what her next project would be.

-When she returned to Ireland in early 1910, she started building a kite-like model biplane out of bamboo, spruce, fabric, and wire.
+Early in 1910, she started building a kite-like model biplane out of bamboo, spruce, fabric, and wire.
 She steamed the wood to curve it’s 6-foot wingspan like the seagull wings she had observed.
 It flew beautifully.

-Next she built her design into a glider large enough to hold herself as pilot and added a set of bicycle handlebars to steer it.
+Next she built her design into a glider with a 27-foot wingspan and added a bicycle handlebar to steer it.
 This wafted into to the air as well, but she needed to know if it could hold the weight of an engine.
 So she enlisted the help of four burly constables and a gardener named Joe Blain.

 With all the guys hanging on to the outside of the plane, she took off, and the whole shebang lifted into the air for a few seconds, until the constables got spooked and let go.
 Only Joe stuck around for the rest of the ride, but it was enough to convince Lilian that adding the engine would work.